danmaps/GridScaper/README.md

 ### URL Parameters

-GridScaper supports URL parameters to customize the simulation upon loading.
+Gridscaper supports URL parameters to customize the simulation upon loading.
 Parameters are added to the index.html URL after a `?`, with multiple parameters separated by an `&`.

 **Available Parameters**: